Updated Visitation Policy Effective December 15, 2020

 Penn Medicine Princeton Medical Center is committed to the health and safety of our patients, visitors, and staff.
-We are thankful for your ongoing patience and cooperation as we all work together to create a safe environment where we can continue to provide high quality care to our patients.
+We are thankful for your ongoing patience and cooperation as we all work together to create a safe environment where we can continue to provide high-quality care to our patients.
 Throughout the COVID-19 pandemic, we have limited visitation at our facilities because reducing the number of people on-site can reduce the risk of patients and staff becoming exposed to and infected with the virus.
-However, we also know that visits from loved ones can have a positive effect on patients’ well-being.
-As the number of COVID-19 positive patients declines in New Jersey and at our hospital, we are working to balance the benefits of allowing more visitors with continuing to reduce patients’ and staff members’ risk of exposure.
-After careful consideration by our infectious disease experts and other members of the clinical staff, we are implementing the following updated visitation policy effective September 30, 2020.
+Given the escalation in COVID-19 cases, and after careful consideration by our infectious disease experts and other members of the clinical staff, we are implementing the following updated visitation policy effective, December 15, 2020.

 Obstetrics (Labor and Delivery including postpartum) Patients may have one healthy support person stay with them for the duration of their stay.
-A certified Doula may be present, also.
+A certified Doula may also be present.

 Patients with special needs or neurocognitive disability, or behavioral concerns may have one healthy visitor, parent, or guardian, at all times, if needed.